momtr/Naive-Bayes/README.md

 ## How does it work?
 Naive Bayes is an algorithm using Bayes' Theorem (see https://en.wikipedia.org/wiki/Bayes%27_theorem).
 <br>
-It is based on the following formula(s) for
+It is based on the following formula(s) for probabilities:
-pabilities:

 ```
 P .. probability